jmcnamara/XlsxWriter/PULL_REQUEST_TEMPLATE.md

 ### Running tests

-As a minimum, tests should be run using Python 2.7 and Python 3.5.
+As a minimum, tests should be run using Python 3.5+.

     make test